 She briefly lived in Long Island, New York where she became the supervisor of the Howard Orphan Asylum for Black Children.
 In 1979 she was inducted into the Nursing Hall of Fame, and in 1993 she was inducted into the Women’s Hall of Fame.
 She lived until the age of 81 passing away from breast cancer in 1926.
 Mahoney was a fearless woman willing to challenge the status quo, racism and any other obstacle that stood in her way.
 Ms. Mary Eliza Mahoney, we proudly stand on your shoulders.

-On October 18th, 1926 Charles Edward Anderson Berry was born in St. Louis, Missouri to parents Martha and Henry Berry.
-He was influenced by music at an early age playing in church and school.
-While attending Sumner High School he performed in the schools talent show and amazed the audience.
-Shortly after the performance he began learning guitar from Ira Harris a St. Louis Jazz legend; Harris taught Berry the basics fundamentals of becoming a great entertainer.
-As a teen Berry found himself in legal trouble, he and some friends dropped out of school and was arrested for robbery.
-Berry spent the next three years in a boy’s reform school in Jefferson, Missouri and was released on his 21st birthday.
-He needed to make a living so he began working in construction, photography, cosmetology, and on the assembly line at the General Motors Fisher body plant.
-In 1951 Berry begin playing in a band with former high school class mates; this move was helping Berry to become a household name.
+On October 18th, 1926, Charles Edward Anderson Berry was born in St. Louis, Missouri.
+His parents were Martha and Henry Berry.
+He was influenced by music at an early age playing in church and at school.
+While attending Sumner High School, he performed in the school's talent show and amazed the audience.
+Shortly after the performance, he began learning to play the guitar from Ira Harris a St. Louis Jazz legend; Harris taught Berry the basic fundamentals of becoming a great entertainer.
+As a teen Berry found himself in legal trouble, he and some friends dropped out of school and were arrested for robbery.
+Berry spent the next three years in a boy’s reform school in Jefferson, Missouri, and was released on his 21st birthday.
+He needed to make a living, so he began working in construction, photography, cosmetology, and on the General Motors Fisher Body plant assembly line.
+In 1951, Berry begin playing in a band with former high school classmates.
+A move that was helping Berry to become a household name.

-In 1952 Berry joined the St. Johns Trio and the band allowed him to incorporate his upbeat brand of country music with pop and jazz.
-The band was a hit so much that they began attracting white people to their shows in a predominantly black community.
-Berry’s reputation as a showman was growing and his band was becoming well known, he was also becoming able to make music full time.
-He traveled to Chicago, Illinois in 1955 where he met Muddy Waters who arranged a meeting between Berry and Chess Records.
-In the meeting Berry played his song “Ida Red” for the executives and they immediately fell in love with his music.
-The record label renamed the song “Maybellene” which became Berry’s first top ten hit and the birth of “Rock & Roll.”
-During the late 1950’s Berry produced many more top ten hits such as “School Day,” “Rock & Roll Music” and “Sweet Little Sixteen.”
-During performances he would dazzled the crowd with his famous duck walk; he was also recognized for creating music that transcended music genres, race and culture.
+In 1952, Berry joined the St. Johns Trio and the band allowed him to incorporate his upbeat brand of country music with pop and jazz.
+The band was a hit, so much so that they began attracting white people to their shows in a predominantly black community.
+Berry’s reputation as a showman was growing and his band was becoming well known, he was also becoming able to make music full-time.
+He traveled to Chicago, Illinois in 1955, where he met Muddy Waters who arranged a meeting between Berry and Chess Records.
+During the meeting, Berry played his song “Ida Red” for the executives and they immediately fell in love with his music.
+The record label renamed the song “Maybellene” which became Berry’s first top ten hits and the birth of “Rock & Roll.”
+During the late 1950s, Berry produced many more top ten hits such as “School Day,” “Rock & Roll Music” and “Sweet Little Sixteen.”
+During performances, he would dazzle the crowd with his famous duck walk dance move.
+He was also recognized for his pioneering music that transcended music genres, race, and culture.

-Berry opened his own night in downtown St. Louis called Club Bandstand in 1958; the next year he met a young Native American girl in Mexico who was a waitress.
-Berry brought the girl back to St. Louis to work in his club; little did he know girl was 14 years old and sometimes worked as a prostitute.
-Berry fired the girl after working only working for a few weeks.
+Berry opened his own nightclub in downtown St. Louis called Club Bandstand in 1958.
+The following year he met a young Native American girl in Mexico who was a waitress.
+Berry brought the girl back to St. Louis to work in his club, little did he know the girl was 14 years old and sometimes worked as a prostitute.
+Berry fired the girl after only working a few weeks.
 She was later arrested for prostitution and Berry was charged in connection with her work.
-In 1961 he was convicted and served 20 months in prison in the state of Indiana.
-He was released from prison in 1964 to learn that bands such as the Beetles and the Rolling Stones were playing his rock and roll music.
+In 1961, he was convicted and served 20 months in prison in the state of Indiana.
+He was released from prison in 1964, upon his release he learned that bands such as the Beetles and the Rolling Stones were playing his rock and roll music.
 Berry did not let the new competition stop his shine, he went on to record such hits as “Nadine,” “No particular Place To Go” and “My Ding-A-Ling.”

 Click Here to join our mailing list